On Borel subalgebras of quantum groups: Example A2

 \begin{theorem}[\cite{Vocke16} Chapter 10] The triangular basic right coideal subalgebras above

 are Borel subalgebras and these are all Borel subalgebras of $U_q(\sl_3)$ up to reflection and diagram automorphism. \end{theorem}

-The proof idea for both assertions is that from \cite{Vocke16} Theorem 4.11 and Lemma 3.5 we have for any right coideal subalgebra in $U_q(\g)$ a generating system of elements, which have a unique leading term that is a root vector.
-Then one has to study combinations of arbitrary elements and test them on (minuscule) representations of $U_q(\sl_3)$ to rule basic out, or to show that the combination is contained in a triangular right coideal subalgebra, because we know our examples are the maximal ones among them.
-These results beyond the results on Conjecture A and B are very ad-hoc.
+The proof idea for both assertions follows from \cite[Thm.
+4.11, Lm.
+3.5]{Vocke16}: We have for any right coideal subalgebra in $U$ a generating system of elements, which have a unique leading term that is a root vector.
+Then one has to study combinations of arbitrary elements and test them on (minuscule) representations of $U_q(\sl_3)$ to rule out that the algebra is basic, or to show that the combination is contained in a triangular right coideal subalgebra because we know our examples are the maximal ones among them.